obiwanjacobi/Zsharp/docs/modules/import.md

 What format should the file be that is being imported?
 Is it an assembly file or something else.
 Should these 'modules' or 'packages' be hosted on a specific package manager's site?

+> remote packages/modules are downloaded at compile time.
+They are not resolved at runtime.

 Use some sort of (plugable) loader -or unpacker- during compile-time?

 ```csharp